ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       - The Galaxy S7 is not officially ARCore supported but with the new preview 2 it works non the less.

-      - Fast movements, looking up to the ceiling and poorly lit areas can effect the quality of tracking sevearly.
+      - Fast movements and poorly lit areas can effect the quality of tracking sevearly.
       The positional tracking via the camera leads to small movements even when standing still or moving slowly.
-      Loss of tracking when looking up might be caused by ARCore only beeing optimized for plain and ground detection.

 You have two options to get the positional tracking to run on your S7.
 Booth options need you to install Unity 2017.3.0f2 or higher (https://store.unity.com/download?ref=personal).